-The bill amends the Michigan Vehicle Code, specifically section 628, to clarify the process for establishing speed limits on county highways.
-It allows the county road commission, township board, and department of state police to unanimously determine and set reasonable maximum or minimum speed limits based on engineering and traffic investigations.
-The bill introduces new provisions that enable township boards to petition for changes in speed limits without requiring a speed study, and it specifies that a public record of any traffic control order must be filed with the county clerk.
-Additionally, it defines the role of the county road commission and local road authorities in determining speed limits and mandates that speed limits must be based on traffic engineering practices.
+The bill amends section 628 of the Michigan Vehicle Code to clarify the process for establishing speed limits on county highways.
+It allows the county road commission, township board, and the department of state police to unanimously determine and set reasonable maximum or minimum speed limits based on engineering and traffic investigations.
+The bill specifies that a public record of any traffic control order establishing a modified speed limit must be filed with the county clerk, and it defines the term "county road commission" to include various governing bodies depending on the county's structure.

 Statutes affected: